santif/ex_fix/README.md

 end
 ```

+## Features

+- FIXT 1.1 session protocol implementation (session level)
+- Message validation: sequence number, length, checksum
+- Auto reconnection
+- SSL compatible
+- Session registry
+- Two-phase parse of FIX messages

-## Two phase parse
+## Two-phase parse

 This library allows to parse the FIX message until certain tags are found.
 At that
 point it is possible to send the message to another process (example, a Book process,
-Account process, etc) to complete the parse and execute business logic.
+Account process, etc) to complete the parse and execute business logic specifically
+for the message's `subject`.

-As can be seen in the benchmarks below, two-phase parse allows to substantially
+As can be seen in the benchmarks below, the two-phase parse substantially decreases
-decrease the time spent in the network client process.
+the time spent in the network client process.

 ## To Do list

 This is a work in progress.
-Here is a list of some pending tasks, PRs are allowed.
+Here is a list of some pending tasks, PRs are welcome.

+- Application level:
-- Dictionary based message validation/parse/serialization
+  - Dictionary based message parse/validation/serialization
   - Automatic generation of parser/validator/serializer from XML dictionary file
+  - Repeating groups
-- FIX Acceptor
+- FIX acceptor
 - Multiple hosts configuration, for failover
+- Session scheduling (integration with 3rd party job management libraries)
-- Etc
+- etc.

 ## Benchmarks

-Elixir can't beat the performance of C/C++, but this library allows to avoid
+Elixir can't beat the performance of C/C++, but this library lets you avoid
 communication time between an external FIX initiator and the Erlang VM.
-In addition, there are fewer dependencies and number of failure points.
+In addition, there are fewer dependencies and number of possible failure points.

 - HW: Laptop Dell Latitude E5570 Intel(R) Core(TM) i7-6600U CPU @ 2.60GHz 16 GB RAM
 - Parse benchmark: Execution Report with 155 bytes.